Set up disaster recovery to Azure for on-premises VMware VMs

 - In Are your machines virtualized, select Yes, with VMware vSphere Hypervisor.
-Then click OK.
+Then select OK.

 Set up the source environment

 - The process server acts as a replication gateway.
-Receives replication data, optimizes it with caching, compression, and encryption, and sends it to Azure storage.
-The process server also installs the Mobility service on VMs you want to replicate, and performs automatic discovery of on-premises VMware VMs.
+It receives replication data; optimizes it with caching, compression, and encryption; and sends it to Azure storage.
+The process server also installs Mobility Service on VMs you want to replicate and performs automatic discovery of on-premises VMware VMs.

 - The master target server handles replication data during failback from Azure.